Findlater History, Family Crest & Coats of Arms

 The surname Findlater was first found in Banffshire (Gaelic: Siorrachd Bhanbh), former Scottish county located in the northeasterly Grampian region of Scotland, now of divided between the Council Areas of Moray and Aberdeenshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Findlater family
+Early History of the Findlater family

 This web page shows only a small excerpt of our Findlater research.
 Another 69 words (5 lines of text) covering the year 1366 is included under the topic Early Findlater History in all our PDF Extended History products and printed products wherever possible.